Apollonia Museum

-Apollonia Museum (also known as Susa Museum) is an archaeological museum located in Susa, Libya.
-Its collection includes ancient Libyan and Ptolemaic sculptures, funerary art, architectural elements, ceramics, and other household items.
-The museum houses a lot of history that includes Greek and Latin artifacts.
+Apollonia Museum (also known as the Susa Museum) is an archaeological museum located in Susa, Libya.
+Its collection includes Ancient Libyan and Ptolemaic sculptures, funerary art, architectural elements, ceramics, and other household items.
+The museum houses primarily Greek and Latin artifacts.

 History

 As a harbor for the city of Cyrene, Apollonia was created in the seventh century.
 The Greek sun god Apollo is the source of the name Apollonia.
-The Apollonia Museum is home to a large collection of sculptures, busts, heads, columns, ceramics, and other domestic artifacts discovered in the area.
+The Apollonia Museum is home to a large collection of sculptures, busts, heads, columns, ceramics, and other domestic artifacts.